mskv/valid-ts/README.md

 ### More examples

 ```
-import { object, string, array, or, and } from "pindol"
+import { object, string, array, or, and } from "valid-ts"
 import { email, tag } from "./my_validators"

 const user = object({